yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 created to cheat on battery life metrics and/or to save money on cooling).

-The only alternative in those cases is to [manually download the ZIP version](https://www.intel.com/content/www/us/en/download/19344/intel-graphics-windows-dch-drivers.html) of the driver, unpack it, go to Device Manager, right-click the correct GPU in Display Adapters, select `Update Driver Software…`, `Browse my computer for driver software`, `Let me pick from a list of device drivers on my computer`, `Have Disk…`, then finally browse to the folder where the driver was unpacked and select the `iigd_dch.inf` file.
+The only alternative in those cases is to [manually download the ZIP version](https://www.intel.com/content/www/us/en/download/19344/intel-graphics-windows-dch-drivers.html) of the driver > unpack it > Launch the Device Manager > right-click the correct GPU in Display Adapters > select `Update Driver Software…` > select
+`Browse my computer for driver software` > select `Let me pick from a list of device drivers on my computer` > select `Have Disk…` > then finally browse to the folder where the driver was unpacked and select the `iigd_dch.inf` file.
-What a very intuitive and user-friendly way to update a GPU driver, great job Intel…
+What a very intuitive and user-friendly way to update a GPU driver... great job Intel.

 Here's a [video tutorial](https://www.youtube.com/watch?v=BZG50Nm5sOM&t=72s) for those that prefer visual aid over our rambling.
 Just make sure to use the `iigd_dch.inf` file instead of the one shown in the slightly outdated video.